Skip to main content

 JSONPath Query Tester: Extract Data Instantly

 Use JSONPath to query and extract specific values from any JSON document — just like XPath for XML.
 Paste your JSON on the left, type a JSONPath expression, and see matching results immediately.
+Validate your JSON first if you're unsure of the structure, or use our JSON Diff tool to compare extracted values across two versions.

 • Dot notation: $.store.book[0].title